Styyx1/Ruvaak-Readme/Ruvaak Beginners guide.md

 Enemies are now also much smarter and sport different resistances via the inclusion of [Resistances and Weaknesses](https://www.nexusmods.com/skyrimspecialedition/mods/45253).
 Add to this new enemy types courtesy of [Rogue Like Encounters](https://www.nexusmods.com/skyrimspecialedition/mods/23872) and [Heritage 2](https://www.nexusmods.com/skyrimspecialedition/mods/55989) and your travels have just become a whole lot more dangerous.

-Reactive combat has the issue that spells are nearly impossible to dodge.
-Well, no more, thanks to [Action Based Projectiles](https://www.nexusmods.com/skyrimspecialedition/mods/54611).
-It slows down arrows and spells alike without changing their reach.

 ### Magic